1 in 3 Slim Americans Have Pre-Diabetes

 The link between inactivity and pre-diabetes

 A study published in the American Journal of Preventative Medicine in January 2017 found that in adults of a healthy weight, low physical activity levels are strongly associated with abnormal blood glucose levels, which is an indicator of pre-diabetes or undiagnosed diabetes.
 25% of the study participants who were inactive were found to be either pre-diabetic or diabetic.
 When age was considered, 40% of inactive participants aged 40 and above were diagnosed as pre-diabetic or diabetic.
-Doctors often miss the signs of pre-diabetes and may be held responsible for medical malpractice results from failure to diagnose.

 The study established that those who live predominantly sedentary lifestyles had a higher proportion of fat to lean muscle than the more active participants.
 Thus, they were described as having ‘normal-weight obesity’.
 The key message is that even if the number on the scale seems healthy, there’s no room to become complacent about your health.
 By increasing your activity you increase your ratio of lean muscle and reduce the risk of insulin resistance.

 There are more unhealthy thin people than unhealthy fat people in the US